Pati Patni Aur Woh Posters: Kartik Aaryan, Bhumi Pednekar & Ananya Panday Introduce Their Characters

 Bhumi Pednekar who essays the role of his wife Vedika, too shared her first look and wrote, "#Vedika ko bhi #chintutyagi se cute pati nahi mil sakta..chintu ji ki smile ♥️ 💋 #PatiPatniAurWoh." (sic)

-It looks like the actress plays a school teacher and is seen posing in floral printed saree holding a CBSE text book.
+It looks like the actress plays a school teacher and is seen posing in a floral printed saree, holding a CBSE text book.

 Lastly, Ananya Panday who plays the 'woh' in their relationship took to her Twitter to post her first look poster and wrote, "Yeh Agneepath hai!
 Isse koi paar nahi kar paya!!! #PatiPatniAurWoh 👫💃🏻." (sic)